Carl-Hugo/og-experiments/og-module-template/README.md

 -   Explore replacing the foundry types by a GitHub download link or a git module to save including it in the project.

+# Credits

-Based my template on the following post: https://dev.to/mikhaelesa/create-your-own-npm-create-cli-like-create-vite-3ig7
+The template code is based on the following post: https://dev.to/mikhaelesa/create-your-own-npm-create-cli-like-create-vite-3ig7